My Sugar Free Kitchen

 Instructions

-• Make Date Paste: Add the softened dates and water to the food processor and blitz for 30 seconds to make a date paste.
+• Make Date Paste: Add 12 large medjool dates (pitted and room temp) and ¼ cup water + 2 tablespoons to the food processor and blitz for 30 seconds to make a date paste.
 (The softer the dates are to begin with the better the date paste will turn out)

-• Make Weetbix Ball Mixture: Add the peanut butter, weetbix, cocoa powder and coconut and blitz until all mixed together. (about 1 min).
+• Make Weetbix Ball Mixture: Add 2 tablespoons natural peanut butter, 2 whole weetbix, 3 tablespoons unsweetened cocoa powder and ½ cup shredded coconut and blitz until all mixed together. (about 1 min).

 • Check Mixture: If the mix is too wet, add more coconut.
 If the mix is too dry, add a little water. (one tablespoon at a time).
 Refrigerate mixture for 30 minutes to firm up before rolling.
 Meanwhile, clean and dry the food processor for the weetbix flakes.